EHAD(LEGAL) - BASIC INSTRUCTIONAL PROGRAM: ELECTIVE INSTRUCTION

 A school district shall consider offering a driver education and traffic safety course during each school year.
 If the district offers the course, the district may:

-- Conduct the course in accordance with 19 Administrative Code Chapter 75 and charge a fee for the course in the amount determined by TEA to be comparable to the fee charged by a driver education school that holds a license under Education Code Chapter 1001; or
+- Conduct the course and charge a fee for the course in the amount determined by TEA to be comparable to the fee charged by a driver education school that holds a license under Education Code Chapter 1001; or

 - Contract with a driver education school that holds a license under Education Code Chapter 1001 to conduct the course.